Gg1803/CITS3403-Project-/README.md

 - **Email**: `admin@example.com`
 - **Password**: `admin123`

-### Registration
+### 📝 Sign Up

-New users can sign up by providing the required information.
-Once registered, you may log in using your new credentials.
+New users can create an account by providing basic details like name, age, and email, then log in to begin tracking their sleep.

+## 🧭 App Navigation

+- **Sleep Page**: Upload your sleep and wake times, rate your mood, and manage entries.
+- **Records Page**: View a calendar with all your logged entries; edit or add new ones.
+- **Results Page**: Visualize your weekly sleep trends using an interactive Plotly graph.
+- **Logout**: Securely end your session anytime using the logout option.